danmunteanu/GARDEN/_posts/gardening/2023-12-21-Taking Notes (With Obsidian).md

 Obsidian’s **linked nature**

-**Jordan Peterson**’s_Beyond Order_
+Jordan Peterson’s **Beyond Order**

 **Notice that opportunity lurks where responsibility has been abdicated**

 **C.S.
 Lewis**
 - Fighting with yourself every day is hard.
 - Pursuing the good at all costs is hard.
 - Avoiding distraction is hard.
 - But that is the way to salvation, that is the way to a good life, and there’s no point putting it off until you’re old.
 - Fix yourself now, with any luck you can bring a bunch of other people along for the ride.

 **Do not do what you hate.**

 to follow your conscience and **live with the consequences**.

-The consequences of following your conscience will always be better than the consequences of betraying yourself.
+The consequences of **following your conscience** will always be better than the consequences of **betraying yourself**.

 *I’ve never read the full note.
 It’s too dense, too cluttered, too much work to figure out the long-lost **context***